-The townhouse was a priory before being used as the town’s parish church.
-It was later utilised to store the cereal crops for the bishop of Avignon.
+Before serving as the town’s parish church, the townhouse was a priory.
+Later, it stored the cereal crops for the bishop of Avignon.

-The singular arch that stretches across the street was commissioned by Hélène Hugolin de Fos in the 15th century in order to connect her family residence to a new edifice.
+Hélène Hugolin de Fos commissioned the arch stretching across the street in the 15th century to connect her family residence to a new edifice.

 The Hôtel Mistral de Mondragon

-The Hôtel Mistral de Mondragon is located next to the Hôtel de Sade on Place Favier.
+The Hôtel Mistral de Mondragon stands next to the Hôtel de Sade on Place Favier.

-It is a magnificent Renaissance townhouse from the 16th century richly decorated with sculptures, a staircase tower overlooking a beautiful central courtyard.
+It is a magnificent Renaissance townhouse from the 16th century, richly decorated with sculptures and a staircase tower overlooking a beautiful central courtyard.

-It currently houses the Musée des Alpilles and displays an attractive range of traditional folk art as well as industrial and rural items belonging to this region of Provence.
+It currently houses the Musée des Alpilles and displays an attractive range of traditional folk art and industrial and rural items belonging to this region of Provence.
 The museum has recently reopened after extensive restoration works.